brandonminch/backbone-todomvc-tutorial/README.md

 # Building the TodoMVC App with Backbone.js

-A learning exercise that deconstructs the creation of the [TodoMVC application](http://www.todomvc.com) with Backbone.js.
+A learning exercise that deconstructs the creation of the [TodoMVC](http://www.todomvc.com)  application with Backbone.js.

-## Setup
+## Getting Started

 Setup your local git environment so that Github will remember your username and password.
 This is so you won't have to enter them every time you interact with a remote repo on Github.